Find out when you can zero rate VAT for advertisements and goods used for the collection of donations.

 General purpose buckets of the kind available from hardware stores are not covered by the concession.

-However, the following will qualify for relief:
+The following will qualify for relief:

 - specially designed tamper proof bucket lids with tamper evident stickers making them suitable for a charity donation